Revisiting Chebyshev Polynomial and Anisotropic RBF Models for Tabular Regression: Results

 On computational cost (\cref{sec:results-cost}), \mn{chebypoly} and \mn{chebytree} are the fastest competitive models, placing them on the accuracy-cost Pareto front (\cref{fig:pareto-accuracy-time}). \mn{erbf} and \mn{rf} fall off this front due to expensive tuning, though \mn{erbf}'s fast inference (\cref{tab:timing}) means the tuning cost is a one-time investment amortised over subsequent predictions.

 Scalability further differentiates the models.
-The scalability check (\cref{tab:scalability-check}) showed that \mn{xgb}, \mn{chebytree}, and \mn{chebypoly} all run at full scale without preprocessing, though the Chebyshev basis size grows combinatorially with dimensionality. \mn{erbf}'s $O(nKd)$ per-iteration cost makes it the most expensive smooth model to tune at high $n$ or $d$. \mn{tabpfn} requires GPU memory proportional to $n^2$ and is capped at 50K samples, making it best suited to moderate-sized problems where GPU inference is available.
+The scalability check (\cref{tab:scalability-check}) showed that \mn{xgb}, \mn{chebytree}, and \mn{chebypoly} all run at full scale without preprocessing, though the Chebyshev basis size grows combinatorially with dimensionality. \mn{erbf}'s $O(nKd)$ per-iteration cost makes it the most expensive smooth model to tune at high $n$ or $d$.

 Smooth models also offer a degree of structural interpretability not shared by tree ensembles. \mn{chebypoly} yields explicit polynomial coefficients from which partial derivatives and sensitivity indices can be computed; \mn{chebytree} combines tree routing with local polynomial coefficients; \mn{erbf} provides geometric interpretability via localised basis functions whose widths indicate local feature relevance. \mn{xgb} and \mn{rf} are more commonly interpreted through post-hoc tools (SHAP, partial dependence), though these tools are equally applicable to smooth models.
 These are structural properties of the model architectures; a comparative evaluation of interpretability is beyond the scope of this benchmark.
 As noted in \cref{sec:intro}, smooth prediction surfaces are additionally valuable when outputs feed into gradient-based optimisation or sensitivity analysis.